victor-porcar/TimelapseDNGInterpolator2/README.md

 ## Motivation

-I created this tool for my own use to process timelapses when using Adobe Lightroom, but it can be used with any other application supporting DNG.

-Note that I created this tool just for fun, in a few hours, so it is basic and there is plenty of room to improve.
+I created this tool for my own use to process timelapses when using Adobe Lightroom, just for fun, so it is basic and there is plenty of room to improve.
 Said that, it is fully working and I believe it could be useful for somebody else, so I decided to make it publicly available under license Apache 2.0.
 If you feel like to extend it, please do it!.

 ## How it works